simonrydder/dataprojekt/python/Dash_app/Readme.txt

-This document explains the technical setup of the dashboard. this folder has the following structure:
+This document explains the technical setup of the dashboard.
+This folder has the following structure:

 app.py --> Main file that runs the dashboard and creates the basic layout and